funkaoshi/s.vs.tpk/_posts/2012-07-09-carcosa-III.md

 layout: post
 title: "The monsters of <em>Carcosa</em>"
 category: review
+tags:
+  - carcosa
+  - lotfp
+  - osr
 ---

 ![An illustration of a monster in Carcosa by Rich Longmore][carcosa-monster]

-As I have mentioned in [previous][part-i] [posts][part-ii] about [_Carcosa_][carcosa], Geoffery McKinney seems to be working quite hard to say as little as possible about the nature of his "official" game world.
+As I have mentioned in [previous][part-i] [posts][part-ii] about [_Carcosa_][carcosa], Geoffrey McKinney seems to be working quite hard to say as little as possible about the nature of his "official" game world.
 There is very little exposition about Carcosa's history, people, culture, etc. Each section of the book reveals a **little** bit of Carcosa's story.
 The books bestiary reveals the most about the setting, hinting at the nature of the world and some of its history.

-The vast majority of the monsters discussed in the beastiary are unique.
-They are crazy groutesque beasts one might find in a [H.P.
+The vast majority of the monsters discussed in the bestiary are unique.
+They are crazy grotesque beasts one might find in a [H.P.
 Lovecraft][lovecraft] story.[^1] The gods of Carcosa are for the most part absolutely terrifying.
 These creatures have stat blocks and descriptions, like your typical kobold or goblin, so they are ready for your players to battle to the death.
 I mean, why give a monster hit dice if its not meant to be killed?

 A few these monsters reside in particular places (hexes) in Carcosa.
 In the PDF version of the book, this is mentioned in their description.[^2] In the hardback you only learn of their home on the planet when reading through the hex descriptions later in the book.